-Students cannot move on to the oral portion of their Final Comprehensive Examinations (M.A.) or Qualifying Examinations (Ph.D.) until the Supervisory Committee has graded the written portion and submitted a report to the Graduate Coordinator.
+Students cannot move on to the oral portion of their Qualifying Examinations until the Supervisory Committee has graded the written portion and submitted a report to the Graduate

+Coordinator.
 Upon receiving the written report, the Graduate Coordinator must meet with the student to hand over (and discuss) the report.
 These steps sometimes take a few days even after the written exam has been graded.
 Thus, students should be sure to leave ample time between the written and oral portions of any examinations to allow for unforeseen scheduling delays.